Walhalla, Victoria: Resurgence: 1980–present

 In October 2020 Michael Leaney was re-elected for a second term with Baw Baw Shire and in November 2021 he was elected Mayor.
 He is the first Mayor from Walhalla since 1918.

 Major flood damage occurred following storms on the night of 9/10 June, 2021 when 204 mm of rain fell in a 12 hour period.
 The deluge lead to substantial damage to the creek walling in several area throughout the township.
 The North Gardens Camping area was severely impacted when debris blocked the creek flow at the access bridge causing flood waters to pour through the camping area eroding the creek bank.
-Further downstream, the road edge was impacted near Valhalla House, the Star Hotel and the CFA shed near the Wally Pub as the creek wall was swept away.
+Further downstream, the road edge was impacted near Valhalla House, the Star Hotel and the CFA shed near the Walhalla Lodge Hotel as the creek wall was swept away.
 The Walhalla Goldfields Railway sustained damage to bridges.
 Community donations assisted with the costs of the railway's repairs in the following weeks so services could recommence.
 Repairs to creek walling was conducted by Regional Roads Victoria and was completed by July 2022.